-(3) Where a project is identified for implementation as a publicprivate partnership under subsection (2), the Core Team shall screen the project for public-private partnership potential by ensuring that -

-- (a) the project complies with economic policy priorities and sector plans over the short and long term; - (b) the project is technically, legally, environmentally and socially sustainable, economically cost-benefit justified and least-cost solution to the identified service need; - (c) the cost of the project is in line with fiscal priorities and risks retained by the Government is not fiscally destabilizing; - (d) there is a qualified private party available to implement the project and the project is expected to provide a commercial rate of return sufficient to attract such party and create competition for the opportunity; - (e) the public-private partnership is expected to achieve value for money compared to alternative implementation options and other public-private partnership structures.

-(4) The Core Team may, in screening a project under subsection (2), require -

-- (a) stakeholder consultation; and - (b) pre-feasibility analysis to identify technical solutions and major risks, and estimate project costs and revenues.
+- (1) Where the Steering Committee approves the project concept note, the Project Team shall develop a business case for the project. - (2) A business case referred to under subsection (1) must - (a) set out the scope and proposed structure of the project; and - (b) present a detailed assessment of the viability and suitability of the project for implementation as a public-private partnership. - (3) The scope and structure of a proposed project under subsection (2) must - (a) comply with the Government's economic policy priorities and sector plans over the short and long term; - (b) be technically, legally, environmentally and socially sustainable; economically cost-benefit justified and the least-cost solution to the identified service need; - demonstrate that the cost of the project complies with Government fiscal priorities and that risks retained by Government would not be fiscally destabilizing; - indicate that there is a qualified private party available to implement the project, and that the project is expected to provide a commercial rate of return sufficient to attract such party and create competition for the opportunity; - (e) indicate that the project is expected to achieve value for money compared to alternative implementation options and other public-private partnership structures. - (4) In developing the business case, the Project Team may, depending on the nature of the project - - (a) conduct stakeholder consultation on project needs and options; - (b) undertake or cause to be undertaken, technical feasibility analysis, including identifying costs and significant risks; - (c) prepare concept design drawings; - (d) require social and environmental impact assessments and management plans in accordance with any other law;